lacrypta/nomad/assets/docs/nip-XX-1/nomad.md

 - [Appendix A](./appendix-a) deals with the predefined dependencies that conforming implementations need to provide to Nomad scripts.
 - [Appendix B](./appendix-b) lists the standard global objects that conforming implementations need to make available to Nomad code.
+- [Appendix C](./appendix-c) specifies the virtual machine interface proper, with all of its exposed functionalities.

 ## Nomad Syntax